 PEOPLE

-Britta Engelhardt has been interviewed for the the magazine of the University of Bern "Uni aktuell".
+Britta Engelhardt has been interviewed in the online magazine of the University of Bern, "UNIaktuell".
 She talks about her research on MS, her engagements and career so far.

 Uniaktuell - the online magazine of the University of Bern